-We ain’t building rockets here.
+We aren’t building rockets here.
 But we are building a ship of sorts, and a leaky vessel means the cargo may not make it to its destination.
 Serving process in Malta is subject to the strictures of the Hague Service Convention, regardless of which U.S. or Canadian venue is hearing the matter.
 This chain of islands, a former British colony off the southern coast of Sicily, isn’t just the site of a boat race in Season 1 of The Crown.
 It is also home to stunning scenery, bright sunshine, and a wonderful blend of English, Italian, and North African cultures.
 Malta is a relatively new member of both the European Union and the Hague Service Convention– and service of documents is fairly straightforward.

 Some background is in order, if you’re so inclined, before we cut to the chase.